mavenplugins/jenkins-unleash-plugin-fork/README.md

 Releasing The Plugin:
 =====================
 In order to release the plugin we need credentials for Github and the Jenkins-CI repository.
 The preferred way for releasing the plugin is to setup an unleash run on Jenkins or to perform the unleash-based release locally.
-In order to to this we need to clone the repository using HTTPS (in order to be able to pass Github credentials with the call), setup the Maven settings file like shown below and then call the unleash plugin and pass your Github credentials using the unleash system properties (either the env var or the direct properties):
+In order to do this we need to clone the repository using HTTPS (in order to be able to pass Github credentials with the call), setup the Maven settings file like shown below and then call the unleash plugin and pass your Github credentials using the unleash system properties (either the env var or the direct properties):

 `mvn unleash:perform -Dunleash.scmUsername=... -Dunleash.scmPassword=...`